aidlearning/AidLearning-FrameWork/READ.md

 Developed and Maintained by  students from [CAS University](http://english.cas.cn) and [Yale University](https://www.yale.edu).
 <hr>
 Built with simplicity in mind, <b>Aid Learning</b>
     supports a list of Top Machine Learning Framework for Deep Learning.
-Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2, powerfully.
+Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2,scipy.... powerfully.

     Furthermore we provide an AI coding develop tool named Aid_code.
 It can provide you a visual AI programming experience by using Python from zero on our framework!

-It means that when it is installed, your Android phone owned a Linux system with GUI which can run AI program in it.
+It means that when it is installed, your Android phone owned a Linux system with GUI which can write and run AI program in it as same as in PC.

     Now you have a complete linux with a GUI running on Android (Real linux running on the busybox and not virtul environment.
-So it is faster and almost real-time.) and can write your AI code on it visually!
+So it is faster and almost real-time.) and can write your AI code on it visually using the Python!
 <br> <br>

 <b>New Release : ImageAI 2.0.2</b>